-Welcome to Explorers Club!
+Welcome to Explorers Club (EC)!
 We are excited for another beautiful, bountiful year.

-On behalf of the Explorers Club (EC) Mentoring Team, welcome!
-Our Cup Overflows and we are humbled to have so much enthusiasm and support from our Explorers Club families and the greater local community.
+Our Cup Overflows and we are humbled to have so much enthusiasm and support from our EC families and the greater local community.
 Your support is what enables us to help guide our Explorers in their journey towards becoming connected and caring community members - individually, socially, and ecologically.

-We are working to craft outings that match participants' developmental stages, group needs, and much more.
+We are working to craft outings for all groups that match participants' developmental stages, group needs, and much more.
 We've designed explorations and service projects for EC groups that meet our mission of connecting kids with themselves, one another, the community, and the natural world, with an on-going mentorship model that ensures caring and conscientious guidance of each participant.
-Know that we're committed to growth that is steady, rooted, and sustainable, retaining the breadth and depth of authentic connections and joyful explorations we've been facilitating since 2004.
+Know that we are committed to growth that is steady, rooted, and sustainable, retaining the breadth and depth of authentic connections and joyful explorations we've been facilitating since 2004.

 We embrace and endeavor to embody the Wild Whatcom mottos in our lives each day.
 We're honored to mentor and be mentored by your children!
 Thank you for supporting our mission of meaningful, authentic connection between people and planet.
 YOU are the program!